mbhulin/OrientTutorialSimple/unit_tests.md

 # Unit Tests
 After establishing the schema you can try to store some data in your database.
 The schema helps to avoid storing wrong or inconsistent data.
-You can test this behaviour with *unit tests*.
+You can test this behavior with *unit tests*.
 In this chapter you will also learn to access the database by a Java program.

 ### Create a new Java Project

 Start Eclipse on your computer.
 In the main menu of eclipse click on *File* > *New* > *Java Project*

 A "New Java Project"-dialog opens.
-Type in a name for the project e.g. *CourseParticipation* and choose the default JRE (Java Runtime Environment).
+Type a name for the project, e.g. *CourseParticipation*, and choose the default JRE (Java Runtime Environment).
 Click *Next* to continue.

 In the following "Java Settings"-dialog click on the *Libraries* tab and then on *Add External JARs...*